arminms/g3p/README.md

 ## How to use it
 `g3p` is a header only library.
-That means you can just copy [`include/g3p/gnuplot.hpp`](include/g3p/gnuplot.hpp) to your project or one of the system designeated folders for headers that is in the search path (e.g. `/usr/include` or `/usr/local/include` on Linux systems) and start using by including it.
+That means you can just copy [`include/g3p/gnuplot.hpp`](include/g3p/gnuplot.hpp) to your project or one of the designated system folders for headers (e.g.
+`/usr/include` or `/usr/local/include` on Linux systems)
+and start using by including it.
 That being said, this approach doesn't benefit from `g3p` ability to find the right path to `gnuplot` program on different platforms.